kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 **1. Larrim on Taris (Credit Underflow)**
 - *Sell*: 2 Vibroblades, Ion Blaster
-- *Buy*: Vibrosword, Vibroblade, Confirm Vibrosword (-76 Credits left)
+- *Buy*: Vibrosword, Vibroblade, Confirm Vibrosword
-- *Optional Buy*: Battle Stimulant (110 Credits)
+- *Optional Buy*: Battle Stimulant

 **2. Zelka Forn on Taris**
-- *Buy*: 6x Adrenal Alacrity, 7x Adrenal Strength (-726 Credits left)
+- *Buy*: 6x Adrenal Alacrity, 7x Adrenal Strength

 **3. Igear on Taris**
-- *Buy*: Vibration Cell (212 Credits left)
+- *Buy*: Vibration Cell

 **4. Janice Nall on Taris**
+- *Conditional Sell*: 1 Computer Spike (if you have 12 to begin with)
+- *Sell*: Parts down to 13, All Equipment Except 1 Strength Gauntlets and 1 Adrenaline Amplifier
-- *Keep*: All Computer Spikes, 13 parts, 1 Strength Gauntlets, 1 Adrenaline Amplifier, All Stims, 1 Energy Projector, 1 Durasteel Bonding Alloy, 1 Vibration Cell
+- *Optional Sell*: All Medpacs, Antidote Kits, Security Spikes, Computer Spikes down to 11, and Upgrades except 1 each of Durasteel Bonding Alloy, Vibration Cell, Energy Projector
-- *Sell*: Everything Else (11940 Credits left)

 **5. Crattis Yurkal on Dantooine**
-- *Buy*: Sanasiki's Blade, Breath Mask, +/-3, +/-5 (4640 Credits left)
+- *Buy*: Sanasiki's Blade, Breath Mask, +/-3, +/-5 Pazaak Cards

 **6. Eli Gand on Kashyyyk**
-- *Buy*: Hyper Battle Stimulant, Hyper-Adrenal Strength (5940 Credits left)
+- *Optional Buy*: Hyper Battle Stimulant, Hyper-Adrenal Strength

 **7. Mic'Tunan'Jus Orgu on Tatooine**
-- *Buy*: Bantha Fodder (5939 Credits left)
+- *Buy*: Bantha Fodder

 **8. Junix Nard on Tatooine**
 - *Buy*: All Paazak Cards
+- *Optional Buy*: Hair Trigger
-- *Note*: The fastest way to do this also involves buying the Hair Trigger that's in the middle, which we can and do afford (3969 Credits left)
+- *Note*: The fastest way to do this menu includes buying the Hair Trigger, which we can usually afford

 **9. Selkath Merchant on Manaan**
+- *Conditional Buy:* 2x Computer Spikes (if you have no spikes)
-- *Buy*: 5x Hyper Battle Stimulant, 5x Hyper Adrenal Strength (2219 Credits left)
+- *Buy*: 5x Hyper Battle Stimulant, 5x Hyper Adrenal Strength

 Our main source of credits is selling items to Janice, which is most of our twice-duplicated inventory.
 We also use credits from quest rewards, particularly the Taris Duel Ring, Dantooine sidequests and the Manaan Swoop Races.

+### Computer Spike Route

+The current route requires 11 Computer Spikes for hacking.
+We get 3 from the Governor's strongbox, which are then duplicated twice via a [Full Inventory Dupe](<../Techniques/Item Duplication#via-anywhere-menu-glitch>), yielding 9 spikes.
+We have three other ways to obtain the rest of the spikes:
+- Largo's Footlocker (ideal)
+- Chewed Twi'lek Corpse
+- Purchase from Selkath Merchant

+**Largo's Footlocker:**

+The current route relies on one random set of loot from Largo's footlocker.
+There are four things that can appear in this footlocker:
+- 0-20 Credits
+- Computer Spike
+- Parts
+- Medpac

+The medpac and the small amount of credits are mostly irrelevant.
+Getting the Parts yields 3 extras to sell to Janice for +240 credits.
+The ideal outcome is getting both the Computer Spike and the Parts, but there are contingencies to handle all outcomes.

+Getting the Computer Spike from the footlocker means you have 4 instead of 3 when you [Full Inventory Dupe](<../Techniques/Item Duplication#via-anywhere-menu-glitch>), so that you have 12 when you reach Janice.
+This lets us sell 1 for +100 Credits, and keep the other 11 for hacking purposes.

+**Backups:**

+If you don't get the Computer Spike, you won't sell any to Janice, and have a second shot at a random Computer Spike drop from the Chewed Twi'lek Corpse in the Krayt Dragon cave (this holds the Nerve Amplifier Belt).
+If you get 2 or more spikes from there, you don't need to buy any.
+But if you don't, you'll need to buy 2 spikes from the Selkath Merchant when you buy the Hyper Stimulants.
+This costs 500 extra credits, but thankfully we've already passed the chokepoint for the credit route (needing 500 credits to loan to Queedle), so this doesn't stress the credit route at all.

+### Optional Transactions

+Each optional transaction can make certain aspects of the run more consistent, but none are required and most lose a little time to do.

+**1. Larrim's Battle Stimulant**
+- This can be used before the Bendak Starkiller fight to slightly increase both your chances to hit him and your chances to survive a hit if things go wrong.
+- It costs roughly 5 seconds, since you need to talk to Larrim again, scroll to the bottom of his list, and purchase the stim.

+**2. Extra Selling to Janice**
+- Selling the medpacs, antidote kits, security spikes, and extra upgrades gives +1196 Credits, making the rest of the credit route extremely lenient and cleaning up some item menus.
+- This costs about 8 seconds, since there's roughly 40 extra low-price items to sell.
+It's recommended only if you're buying all optional stims and didn't get a spare Parts from Largo's Footlocker, and even then there may be better backups.

+**3. Eli Gand's Stims**
+- The Hyper Battle Stimulant and Hyper Strength from Eli adds +3 to your attack rolls vs. the Mandalorians in the Lower Shadowlands over the default option (just a basic Strength stim).
+The Mandalorian Commander in particular can be inconsistent to hit.
+- This costs 6-8 seconds, since you don't have to talk to Eli at all your first time through and the stims are at the bottom of the menu.

+**4. Junix Nard's Hair Trigger**
+- The Hair Trigger, for some reason, is inbetween the +/-1 and +/-2 Pazaak Cards in Junix Nard's inventory.
+Buying the Hair Trigger means you can just spam enter a bunch, smoothing the menu out.
+We will never use the Hair Trigger.
+- Skipping the Hair Trigger probably costs about a second but saves 150 credits, and is only suggested if you bought Eli's stims and didn't get a spare Parts from Largo's footlocker.

+**5. Furko Nellis's Deck and Manaan's Docking Fee**
+- These are both 100 credits each, but avoiding them changes their conversations from mashing 1 to slightly more complicated versions.
+You can Persaude Furko and use Affect Mind on the Selkath Port Authority.
+- These are recommended only if you bought Eli's stims and didn't get a spare Parts from Largo's footlocker.
+Skipping the Manaan Docking Fee can also be useful to compensate for losing up to 2 games of Pazaak to Furko Nellis in no-reset contexts, but only if you're not already relying on having those credits.

 ## Route Overview